dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 }
 ```

 The `half(x)` function takes a number `x` and returns a value of half of `x`.
 If we pass an argument of `8` to this function, the function will always return `4`.
 When invoked, a pure function can be replaced by its result.
 For example, we could replace `half(8)` with `4` wherever used in our code with no change to the final outcome.
-This is called **[_referential transparency_](https://en.wikipedia.org/wiki/Referential_transparency)**.
+This is called **[referential transparency](https://en.wikipedia.org/wiki/Referential_transparency)**.

 Pure functions only depend on what's passed to them.
 For example, a pure function cannot reference variables from a parent scope unless they are explicitly passed into the function as arguments.
-Even then, they may _not modify_ the parent scope.
+Even then, the function can _not modify_ the parent scope.

 ```js
 var someNum = 8;